zenitogr/ZenInsightTauri/docs/ZenInsightTauri-about.md

-ZenInsightTauri - About - v0.0.1 (2025-01-11)
+ZenInsightTauri - About - v0.0.2 (2024-03-19)

-**Project Concept by ZenitoGR:**

-ZenInsightTauri is an Android app designed to operate 100% offline.
-Its primary goal is to provide users with information and resources about the activities and data usage on their phones.
-This tool aims to help anyone understand technology better.

-**Key Features:**
+# What is ZenInsightTauri?

+A free, offline Android app that helps you understand how your phone and apps use your data.

+## Main Features

+### 1. App Permission Guide
+- Learn what each permission means
-- Understand permissions
+- Examples:
+  - Why Instagram needs camera access
+  - Why WhatsApp needs contacts
+  - What "run at startup" actually does

+### 2. Popular Apps Privacy Guide
-- Learn what data apps like Facebook, Twitter, Messenger, and Viber collect
+- See what data popular apps collect
+- Examples:
+  - Facebook's location tracking
+  - Instagram's ad targeting methods
+  - TikTok's data collection practices

+### 3. Privacy Education
+- Simple explanations of complex topics
+- Examples:
+  - What is "anonymous data"?
+  - How do apps track you across websites?
+  - What happens to your deleted photos?

+## Our Promise
+- 100% offline - works without internet
-- Discover what advertisement tracking is
+- No tracking or data collection
-- Explore what RCS is and what data the phone app in Android collects
+- Free forever
-- And more!
+- Open source

-**Vision:**
-The project aims to create a tool that empowers users to understand and use technology with the necessary knowledge.

-**Get Involved:**
-If you are interested in the ZenInsightTauri Project or want to collaborate/contribute, star the GitHub repo: [ZenInsightTauri GitHub](https://github.com/zenitogr/ZenInsightTauri)
+## Join Us
+Star our GitHub repo: [ZenInsightTauri](https://github.com/zenitogr/ZenInsightTauri)